What Can Nutrient Deficiencies Do to Aquatic Plants?

-Well, no. In my opinion, Iron and Potassium are the most problematic nutrients in our tanks, therefore.
-Another option is to buy all in one fertilizer.
+Well, no. In my opinion, Iron and Potassium are the most problematic nutrients in our tanks, therefore, another option is to buy all in one fertilizer.

-In addition, if you have shrimp and snails in the tank you have to be especially careful because they are very sensitive to copper which is quite common component in fertilizers.
+In addition, if you have shrimp and snails in the tank you have to be especially careful because they are very sensitive to copper which is a quite common component in fertilizers.

-A lot of people, when they get into the planted tank hobby, they research: what is the best substrate, the lighting requirements, and CO2 systems.
+A lot of people, when they get into the planted tank hobby, they research: what are the best substrate, the lighting requirements, and CO2 systems.
 Actually, this is really great and they are doing the right thing.
 The problem, though, is that they often forget about fertilizers.

 However, plants need vitamins and proper nutrients to survive.
 It is also a way to maintain your plants and make them grow a lot better.